Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Results and Evaluation

-Finally, we remark that, as with the two-dimensional case, the frequency and phase accurately matches the values predicted by the SAH2020 theory (Figures \ref{fig:3dtidaltests}g and \ref{fig:3dtidaltests}h).
-However, the most notable difference in three dimensions is a smoother transition from the stress being in phase when $|f|<\omega$ to being $90^\circ$ out of phase when $|f|>\omega$.
+Finally, we remark that, as with the two-dimensional case, the frequency and phase accurately matches the values predicted by the SAH2020 theory.
+However, the most notable difference in three dimensions is a smoother transition from the stress being in phase when $|f|<\omega$ to being $90^\circ$ out of phase when $|f|>\omega$ (Figure~\ref{fig:3dtidaltests}h).
 Nevertheless, this effect was only clear when $|f|$ was very close to $\omega$ so that the phase predicted in $F_{\text{SAH3d}}$ is still accurate for almost all values of $f$.